Hulidex/k8s_automated_deployment/README.md

 - Ephemeral - no pod can be 'redeployed', the are either created or destroyed.
 - Atomicity - They are in the cluster or not.
 If only one container in the pod dies, the pod will be unavailable.

-How can k8s knows if a container if ok?
+How can k8s knows if a container if OK?
 Well, easy, monitoring the pod state...
 But what if the application running in my pod requires a more complex health check, How can I make k8s aware of that custom situation?
 With 'probes'.
 We can configure probes for our pods to check their health.